vanderblugen/PiDOH/README.md

 This has been pulled from https://docs.pi-hole.net/guides/dns-over-https/ and modified so that it can be run as a single script.

-Before running the script it's recommended to run 'sudo -v' may be needed to run to cache the password, depending on how your Pi is setup.
+Before running the script it's recommended to run `sudo -v` may be needed to run to cache the password, depending on how your Pi is setup.

 Run https://github.com/vanderblugen/PiDOH/blob/master/main.sh